C2SM/icon4py/CODING_GUIDELINES.md

 ### Error messages

-TODO: should we stick to this?
-Remove details...

 Error messages should be written as sentences, starting with a capital letter and ending with a period (avoid exclamation marks).
 Try to be informative without being verbose.
+The message should be kept to one sentence if reasonably possible.
 Code objects such as 'ClassNames' and 'function_names' should be enclosed in single quotes, and so should string values used for message interpolation.

 Examples: